 With the continuously changing landscape social media has bestowed upon us, companies are now capable – and required – of being more transparent in today’s online world.

-This is generally beneficial, allowing companies to humanize themselves to the public; however, for organizations that have been slower to adapt to change and listen to concerns, there can be big implications.
+This is generally beneficial, allowing companies to humanize themselves to the public; however, for organizations that have been slower to break down barriers with social media, adapt to change and listen to concerns, there can be big implications.

 Silence can be loud